AndreaCeolin/Functionalism_Contrast_Change/Chapter4/English/README.md

 3. **english-freq_fl.py**: a Python3 script to extract functional load and frequency measures from the English corpus.

-4. **English_summary.xlsx**: an Excel spreadsheet containing the production accuracy, functional load and frequency measures for English.
+4. **English_summary.xlsx**: an Excel spreadsheet containing the production accuracy, functional load, and frequency measures for English.